-Provisional Final Classification of the FIA Junior WRC Championship Official Final Classification of the FIA Junior WRC Championship
+Provisional Final Classification of the FIA Junior WRC Championship Official Final Classification of the FIA Junior WRC Championship Provisional Final Classification of the FIA RGT Cup Official Final Classification of the FIA RGT Cup

 10. MEDIA SAFETY BOOK

 Rally Guide 2 contains a large media section and replaces the previous 'Media Guide'.
 There is, however, need for a safety guide specifically for the visual media.
 The minimum recommended content of this book is listed below.
 The Media Safety Book should be distributed to the FIA Accredited Media 2 weeks before the start of the rally.